Devonian: Asian terranes

 Several island microcontinents (which would later coalesce into modern day Asia) stretched over a low-latitude archipelago to the north of Gondwana.
 They were separated from the southern continent by an oceanic basin: the Paleo-Tethys.
 Although the western Paleo-Tethys Ocean had existed since the Cambrian, the eastern part only began to rift apart as late as the Silurian.
 This process accelerated in the Devonian.
 The eastern branch of the Paleo-Tethys was fully opened when South China and Annamia (a terrane equivalent to most of Indochina), together as a unified continent, detached from the northeastern sector of Gondwana.
 Nevertheless, they remained close enough to Gondwana that their Devonian fossils were more closely related to Australian species than to north Asian species.
 Other Asian terranes remained attached to Gondwana, including Sibumasu (western Indochina), Tibet, and the rest of the Cimmerian blocks.

 While the South China-Annamia continent was the newest addition to the Asian microcontinents, it was not the first.
 North China and the Tarim Block (now northwesternmost China) were located westward and continued to drift northwards, powering over older oceanic crust in the process.
 Further west was a small ocean (the Turkestan Ocean), followed by the larger microcontinents of Kazakhstania, Siberia, and Amuria.
 Kazakhstania was a volcanically active region during the Devonian, as it continued to assimilate smaller island arcs.
+The island arcs of the region, such as the Balkhash-West Junggar Arc, exhibited biological endemism as a consequence of their location.

 Siberia was located just north of the equator as the largest landmass in the Northern Hemisphere.
 At the beginning of the Devonian, Siberia was inverted (upside down) relative to its modern orientation.
 Later in the period it moved northwards and began to twist clockwise, though it was not near its modern location.
 Siberia approached the eastern edge of Laurussia as the Devonian progressed, but it was still separated by a seaway, the Ural Ocean.
 Although Siberia's margins were generally tectonically stable and ecologically productive, rifting and deep mantle plumes impacted the continent with flood basalts during the Late Devonian.
 The Altai-Sayan region was shaken by volcanism in the Early and Middle Devonian, while Late Devonian magmatism was magnified further to produce the Vilyuy Traps, flood basalts which may have contributed to the Late Devonian Mass Extinction.
 The last major round of volcanism, the Yakutsk Large Igneous Province, continued into the Carboniferous to produce extensive kimberlite deposits.

-Similar volcanic activity also affected the nearby microcontinent of Amuria (now Manchuria, Mongolia and their vicinities).
+Similar volcanic activity also affected the nearby microcontinent of Amuria (now Manchuria, Mongolia, and their vicinities).
 Though certainly close to Siberia in the Devonian, the precise location of Amuria is uncertain due to contradictory paleomagnetic data.